marijnh/Eloquent-JavaScript/16_game.md

 {{index "table (HTML tag)"}}

-We can represent the background as a table since it is an unchanging ((grid)) of squares.
+We can represent the background as a table, since it is an unchanging ((grid)) of squares.
 The free-moving elements can be overlaid using absolutely positioned elements.

 {{index performance, [DOM, graphics]}}